 Spelling and translation were not standardized practices until the last few centuries.
 Spelling variations are extremely common among early Scottish names.
 Mathissind has been spelled Mathieson, MacMaghan, MacMathan MacMaken, Mathie, Mann and many more.

 Early Notables of the Mathissind family (pre 1700)

-in 1851.
-His...
-Another 70 words (5 lines of text) are included under the topic Early Mathissind Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Mathissind Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mathissind family to Ireland